tillitis/tkey-ssh-agent/README.md

 Running `lsusb` should list the USB stick as `1207:8887 Tillitis MTA1-USB-V1`.
 On Linux, Tillitis Key 1's serial port device path is typically `/dev/ttyACM0` (but it may end with another digit, if you have other devices plugged in).
-This is also the default path that the host programs use to talk to it.
+This is also generally the default path that the host programs use to talk to it.
 You can list the possible paths using `tk-ssh-agent --list-ports`.
+When `tk-ssh-agent` is run without passing `--port`, it attempts to auto-detect the serial port of the USB stick.

 You also need to be sure that you can access the serial port as your regular user.
 One way to do that is by becoming a member of the group